zcabbub/tokenomics/game_theory/market simulation.md

 Steps for experiments:
 1. start with 1 product marketplace (much like oil)
-	-  buyer, seller
+	- N buyer, seller
-	- metrics: bid ask spread
+	- metrics: bid ask spread or optim price
-	- discoverability implies reducing bid-ask spread the dif between Ps - Pb
+	- discoverability implies reducing bid-ask spread: the dif between Ps - Pb
 	- the quality is the same (NO curator)
 2. add variable quality but still no curators
 	1. matching based on best quality